Sieep-Coding/sieep-coding.github.io/src/pages/posts/making-nuclear-energy-competitve-with-fossil-fuels-and-natural-gas.md

 and radiation, as for financial purposes they care more about return on investment (ROI), and currently nuclear is one of the most expensive energy sources around.
 Additionally, the majority of nuclear plants in the US are approaching the end of their lifetimes.

 Investment in new large-scale nuclear plants is dropping because of its initial price.
 So instead of building new nuclear plants, cheaper alternatives are chosen, either natural gas plants or renewable energy plants.

 Natural gas is chosen over coal because the price of natural gas is currently low and it doesn’t emit as many harmful pollutants as coal (United States Energy Information Agency, 2021).

 However, renewables are not yet able to sustain energy output to cover base load demands, so ultimately, natural gas plants will be chosen to be built.
 Therefore, in order for nuclear power to become more widespread as a means of producing electricity that does not produce greenhouse gas emissions, it must become more economically competitive with its base load competitors, coal and natural gas.
 Figure 3.8

-Figure 3.8: EIA notes that for Total Overnight Costs:” Overnight capital cost includes contingency factors and excludes regional multipliers
-(except as noted for wind and solar PV) and learning effects.
+**Figure 3.8: EIA notes that for Total Overnight Costs:” Overnight capital cost includes contingency factors and excludes regional multipliers(except as noted for wind and solar PV) and learning effects.
 Interest charges are also excluded.
-The capital costs represent current costs for plants that would come online in 2021.
+The capital costs represent current costs for plants that would come online in 2021.**

 The total overnight cost for wind and solar PV technologies in the table is the average input value across all 25 electricity market regions, as weighted by the respective capacity of that type installed during 2019 in each region to account for the substantial regional variation in wind and solar costs.

 The input value used for onshore wind in AEO2021 was $1,268 per kilowatt (kW), and for solar PV with tracking it was $1,232/kW, which represents the cost of building a plant excluding regional factors.
 Region-specific factors contributing to the substantial regional variation in cost include differences in typical project size across regions, accessibility of resources, and variation in labor and other construction costs throughout the country.”

 According to Figure 3.8, the data are projections done by the EIA to estimate what the overnight cost of a power plant could be based on the source.
-We see that overnight costs in terms of $/kW are higher in 22 nuclear (LWR, SMR) compared to other energy technologies.
+We see that overnight costs in terms of $/kW are higher in nuclear (LWR, SMR) compared to other energy technologies.

 This table is one of the main reasons nuclear is not being considered as a long-term viable option to support our growing energy grid since the cost of construction is simply too high.
 We see how production can impact projected $/kW.
 Despite LWR technology being some of the most expensive in construction costs alone, it is unmatched in terms of what